 We promote healthy eating and good oral health.
 Fresh drinking water is available at all times and children's' dietary needs are recorded and acted upon when required.
 Each classroom has a snack and sink area that can provide healthy snacks and drinks.

 We provide a menu of food that is nutritious, balanced and healthy.

 All EYFS staff have complete Safesmart Food Hygiene training annually.
-The Nursery cook is fully qualified and reception children eat with the main school where the food is cooked by the qualified school catering team.
+The Nursery cook is qualified at Level 2 Food Hygiene and Safety for catering.
+Reception children eat with the main school where the food is cooked by the qualified school catering team.